 Of course, Windows must qualify your device for an update for this option to work.

-Here’s how to install Windows 11 by creating a Windows 11 installation media:
+Here’s how to install it by creating the installation media:

 - Head over to the Windows software download website.